 View of Portoferraio on Elba Island, Italy © Shutterstock

 The majestic Abruzzo mountains are set in Parco Nazionale d'Abruzzo, Italy’s third-largest national park.
-Untamed and refreshingly wild, they're wonderful for hiking trips and an excellent place to spot wildlife.
+Untamed and refreshingly wild, they are among the best things to do in Italy for hiking trips and an excellent place to spot wildlife.

 The central village, Pescassèroli, is the main hub for visitors, surrounded by campsites, holiday apartments and hotels.
 The best way to strike out from here is to hike.
 Take advantage of the comprehensive information service, and get your boots on as quickly as you can: the wild beauty of the Apennine range is only really appreciated as you get further away from the tourist villages.